 So how do you crack the code?
 Patience, videotape and building a strategic relationship are key, said panelists at the the PR News Media Training Workshop on Feb.
 27, part of the inaugural Crisis Management Summit in Miami.

 The first goal is to make sure you are considered a strategic advisor and not just a person who issues press releases, said Amy Phillips, vice president of strategic communications for ESPN.
 “Until you are seen as a strategic advisor, it’s really hard’’ to have honest discussions.
 When executives ask for press releases, she asks them why they want the release—what do they think people will be interested in.
 “A press release is a tool.’’

-Bob Hastings, chief communications officer of Bell, said he gets time with the CEO whenever he can, including one conversation when the CEO was in a limo on the way to the airport.
+Bob Hastings, chief communications officer of Bell, gets time with the CEO whenever he can.
+He recalled having a useful training conversation with the CEO in a limo to the airport.
 “We have an eight-hour media training program for our executives, but we don’t push the CEO on that.
 We get time on his schedule as we can.’’

 All of the panelists stressed the importance of having the CEO speak when the stakes are high.
 “The CEO is the person who can carry the values of the company,’’ said Hinda Mitchell, president of Inspire PR Group.
 “When times are tough, people want to hear from the CEO about the values of the organization.
 The CEO is lead ambassador of the brand.’’

 And how do you get CEOs to listen?
 Tell them even the best can be better.
 “I remind them that even Tom Brady has a coach,’’ Hastings said.
 “Nobody is too good to practice.’’

 The panelists said an effective way to train CEOs is to videotape them so they can see how they look on air.
 “We let them watch the video and let the executives critique themselves; they’re usually pretty honest,’’ said John Cihomsky, vice president of PR and Communications for Sharp HealthCare.